Wind and Terrain (Mountains, Buildings, & Coastlines)

 Microbursts are intense, localized downdrafts within a thunderstorm, causing sudden and powerful wind gusts that can exceed 100 mph and pose significant dangers, especially to aviation.

-Urban Drone Operations: Wind Gusts and Building Effects
+Wind Gusts and Building Effects

 Additionally, the edges and corners of buildings can cause turbulent airflow, leading to rapid changes in wind direction and speed.

 When flying your UA near mountainous terrain, understanding the wind dynamics on both the windward and leeward sides of a mountain is necessary.
-These wind patterns can significantly affect your UA’s stability and performance.

-Windward Side: Updrafts and Their Effects:
+Windward Side: Updrafts and Their Effects

 The windward side of a mountain is where the wind hits the mountain and is forced upward.

-Leeward Side: Downdrafts and Their Effects:
+Leeward Side: Downdrafts and Their Effects

 On the leeward side of a mountain, the wind flows downwards, creating a different set of challenges:

 • Downdrafts: As the wind descends, it can cause downdrafts that push your UA downward.
 These downdrafts can be particularly strong and sudden, leading to a rapid loss of altitude.
+This can force your UA down into the ground.

 • Wind Shear: The transition between the updrafts on the windward side and the downdrafts on the leeward side can cause wind shear—a rapid change in wind speed and direction over short distances.
 Wind shear can make the flight more challenging and increase the risk of sudden altitude changes.